Permutation Wordle: Eulerian numbers

+There is also a well-known generating function representation of the Eulerian numbers, which relates to Euler's work on the subject:

+One way to derive \eqref{eq:euler-gf} is to start with the infinite sequence whose enumerator is the right hand side of \eqref{eq:euler-gf} and then apply the finite difference operator $n+1$ times.
+The result is a sequence with a polynomial enumerator, that is, a finite number of nonzero elements.
+As shown for $n = 3$ in Figure~\ref{fig-fd}, the nonzero elements of the final sequence are the Eulerian numbers.

+Another common definition of the Eulerian numbers is in terms of {\emph{descents}}.
+A {\emph{descent}} of a permutation is a place $i$ with $\pi(i) > \pi(i+1)$; the number of permutations in $S_n$ with exactly $k$ descents is also given by $A(n,k)$.
+One way to prove the equivalence of this alternative formulation for $A(n,k)$ is verify that these numbers satisfy the same recurrence~\eqref{eq:eulerrecur}.
+Foata and Sch\"utzenberger~\cite{FoSc} give an explicit bijection between permutations with $k$ excedances and those with $k$ descents.

-The Eulerian numbers show up in a variety of other ways; for example, if $Y_i$ are uniform random variables in the interval $(0,1)$, and we define $X = \floor{\sum_{i=1}^n Y_i}$, then the probability that $X = k$ is given by $A(n,k)/n!$.
-We now show that these numbers also arise in \classic.
+The Eulerian numbers show up in many other contexts.
+For example, let $Y_1, \ldots, Y_n$ be independent uniform random variables in the interval $(0,1)$, and define $X = \floor{\sum_{i=1}^n Y_i}$.
+The probability that $X = k$ is $A(n,k)/n!$.
+We now show that these numbers arise in the study of \classic.